Chauncey Wright Griggs

-Chauncey Wright Griggs (1832–1910) was an American military officer and politician.
+Chauncey Wright Griggs (December 31, 1832 – October 29, 1910) was an American military officer and politician.

 Early life

 Chauncey Wright Griggs was born on December 31, 1832, in Tolland, Connecticut, the 4th child and youngest son of farmer Chauncey Griggs and his wife, Hearty Dimock.
 In 1846 or 1847, at age 14, he went to work for his oldest brother, Stephen, in Birmingham, Ohio.
 This arrangement, however, "did not prove wholly congenial," and, after only a "few months" working for Stephen, Chauncey returned to the family home in Tolland, Connecticut.
 He attended high school at Monson Academy, graduating in 1850 or 1851.

 After graduation, Chauncey lived in several states, held a variety of jobs and attended a "commercial" college in Detroit, Michigan.
 On May 4, 1856, Chauncey arrived in St. Paul, Minnesota, where he would reside for the next 32 years.

 Military

-Chauncey enlisted as a Captain in the 3rd Minnesota Volunteer Infantry Regiment in August or September or October 12 of 1861 and was promoted several times, holding the rank of Colonel at the time of his resignation, due to health issues, on July 15, 1863.
+Chauncey enlisted as a Captain in the 3rd Minnesota Infantry Regiment on November 11, 1861 and was promoted several times, holding the rank of Colonel at the time of his resignation, due to health issues, on July 19, 1863.
 He was held for "several" months at a Confederate prison in Madison, Georgia and "for a brief period" at Libby Prison in Richmond, Virginia after his regiment surrendered, despite his opposition which he expressed in "strong terms," on July 10 or 13, 1862 in Murfreesboro, Tennessee.